alpinelab/docker-ruby-dev/README.md

 As you see, it ends up in very long/complex command-lines just to start your app (or run `rake` 😕).
 That's why we recommend to either create an alias for this, or even better: use Docker Compose (see immediately below).

-### with Docker Compose (recommended)
+### With Docker Compose (recommended)

-With Docker Compose (recommended to persist history, dependencies, etc… without super long command lines), create a `docker-compose.yml` file in your codebase root directory like this:
+With Docker Compose, simply create a `docker-compose.yml` file in your codebase root directory like this:

 ```yaml
 version: "3"